Home

 Franz Täuber was a hat-maker, died in Bloomington in 1916.
 (He may have been a partner with my grandfather Jaeger for awhile.
 The name was pronounced like Tiber, just like you're spelling it.)
 His parents were Josef (1819-1865), a farmer, and Katharina (Totterer 1823-1898).
 Josef's parents were Josef Kalasankt (1792-1853) and Margarethe (Seiler 1794-1869).
 Going back from there, we have Johann (1766-1835) and Bibiana (Schoch 1760?-1831).
 Before that: Johann Michael, born 1737 in Rohrbach, Germany; he married Anna Maria Schissler in 1760 in Santana.
 Died 1799.
 He's the original settler.

 There are no Hungarians here, Noreen.
-Laughing If you have further questions, I might be able to answer them.
+If you have further questions, I might be able to answer them.
 You can also email me at [email protected]

 Thank you very much for taking the time and effort for this information, Carolyn!!
 This is amazing!
 You helped me fill in many gaps in my family tree and as I input the information you gave me, ancestry started picking up on t the same details.
 It is very intriguing to find out these details and learn more about the history of Santa Anna.
 Also, very excting to read how our grandfathers may have worked together.